 This will then inform you how much corporation tax you will owe.
 Remember, you have to file your company tax return 12 months after the accounting period that it covers.
 Even if your business is loss making, you still need to file a CT600 to declare this matter.

-If your profits are more than £1.5 million then you'll have to pay your bill in instalments.
+If your profits are more than £1.5 million then you'll have to pay your bill in installments.
 The due dates for these payments depend on the size of your company and the length of the accounting period.
-For a normal 12 month period, the payments are normally due quarterly with 2 of these instalments due before the end of the accounting period.
+For a normal 12 month period, the payments are normally due quarterly with 2 of these installments due before the end of the accounting period.

-The instalments will be an estimate of the corporation tax liability due for that period with an adjustment required once the final liability has been calculated after the period end.
+The installments will be an estimate of the corporation tax liability due for that period with an adjustment required once the final liability has been calculated after the period end.

 The corporation tax filing deadline is different to other taxes.
 It has to be paid before you file your company tax return.
 This means the date it needs to be paid depends on your corporation tax accounting period.

 You have to settle your corporation tax bill nine months and one day after the end of your accounting period from the previous financial year.
 If your accounting period ends 31 December then your bill will be due 1 October.

 You'll need to settle your bill by the deadline date, as per the previous section.
 Failure to do this will likely result in fines and penalties which we explain later in this post.
 There are several ways you can pay HMRC and these are detailed below:

 |Type of payment||Time for payment to process|

 |CHAPS||The same day or by the next day|